duke-aihealth-ds-fellowship/pytorch-template/README.md

 ## Implemented components

 - Configuration validation with Pydantic
-- Custom PyTorch dataset
+- Tokenization
 - Dataloaders for train, validation, and test splits
 - A trainer with training and evaluation loop
-- Hyperparameter tuning (and pruning) with Optuna
+- Hyperparameter tuning with Optuna
 - Model evaluation with TorchMetrics
 - Feature importance with Captum